Out to Dinner Every Month Without Breaking Your Budget

 Tip #3 Hidden budget gems

 Since I pay cash for my groceries I simply take $10 out and tuck it away in an envelope.
-This is a painless way we can afford to eat out every month.
+This is a painless way to set aside a few dollars to help with our annual holiday gift.

 Tip #4 Use your digital savings

-Another phone app that helps me afford to eat out and one I am loving is Ibotta.
+Another phone app that helps us afford to eat out and one I am loving is Ibotta.
 Ibotta is a FREE app you install on your smartphone.
-You can download rebates and coupons to just about anything for just about any store.
-I have saved hundreds of dollars with this one app.
+You can download rebates and coupons to just about anything for just about any store but the main focus is on food.
+I have saved hundreds of dollars every single year with this one app.

 How to set up and use Ibotta.